oneoffcoder/books/sphinx/docker/source/containerization.rst

 Angular
 -------

-The ``Angular`` application is created using `Angular CLI <https://cli.angular.io/>`_.
+The ``Angular`` application is created using the current `Angular CLI <https://angular.dev/tools/cli>`_.
 To create the application we simply type in the following command.

 .. code-block:: bash
     :linenos: